![]() | ![]() | ![]() |

 [insert YouTube video: https://youtu.be/bVeAN8h40Q4]

-This ever-evolving linguistic landscape has a powerful impact on global online business.
+This ever-evolving linguistic landscape profoundly impacts global online business.
 According to a 2006 survey by Common Sense Advisory, 73% of respondents were more likely to buy in their native language.
 Eight years later, the group conducted a larger-scale study.
 Consumer demand had increased to 75%.

 The 2014 survey found that nearly 60% of respondents either "spend more time on sites in their own language than they do in English-or boycott English-language URLs altogether."
 In addition, global consumers expressed a willingness to pay more for items if descriptive information was provided in their preferred language.